 Initiatives by SSM To Help Reduce the Impact of Business Communities Affected by Covid-19 Pandemic

 The ripple effect of this worldwide shutdown has had an adverse impact on the Malaysian economy resulting in low revenue for almost all business sectors.
-Considering the current situation and in order to build survival strategies for businesses to cope with the pandemic, the Malaysian government has taken several initiatives.
+Considering the current situation and to build survival strategies for businesses to cope with the pandemic, the Malaysian government has taken several initiatives.
 Adding to the effort, SSM (Suruhanjaya Syarikat Malaysia) has also taken steps to reduce the burden on businesses and corporate sectors affected by the Covid-19 pandemic.

-Introduction of 30-day Moratorium Period
+Introduction of the 30-day Moratorium Period

 According to the new 30-days moratorium period, all statutory documents required to be filed under the Companies Act 2016 and as well as the Limited Liability Sharing Act 2012 can now be submitted after the expiry of the CPP.
 All late fees, as well as penalties, will be waived off during this period.